danbev/learning-iot/README.md

 carriers in this region, this component will act like an insulator.
 So no current will flow.

-If we stick an n-type region next to a p-type and then another n-type we get the following:
+If we stick an n-type region next to a p-type, and then another n-type we get the following:
 ```
                     Depletion Regions